zoxpx/pxdocs/content/data-volumes/class-of-service.md

 ---
 title: Class of Service
-description: Portworx provides the ability to specify a class of service for IOPS, throughput and more at the container granularity.
-Learn about Portworx COS today!
+description: Explanation on class of service for Portworx volumes
 keywords: portworx, cos, class of service, production
 weight: 1
+series: concepts
 ---

+Portworx provides the ability to specify a class of service for IOPS, throughput and more at the container granularity.
 Through class of service \(also known as a `CoS`\), a single volume’s class of service can be controlled and mapped to specific underlying storage infrastructure capabilities.

 ### Explanation of Class of Service {#explanation-of-class-of-service}